He was an uber nerd of the

 explanation; here are three of many:

-the Sun moves around the Earth (jump to step 3a)
+the Sun moves around the Earth (jump to step 3a) in circles

 the Earth moves around the Sun (jump to step 3b) in circles